 Pablo Boczkowski can remember the exact date he became interested in studying the media—March 30, 1996.
 He was sitting in front of a screen communicating in real time with other newspaper readers in a chatroom for the newly launched website of "Diario Clarin," his favorite newspaper in his home country of Argentina.

-“I was 10,000 kilometers away from where the chat session was taking place, and I was still able to ask questions and get them answered,” said the IPR associate and media scholar.
+“I was 10,000 kilometers away from where the chat session was taking place, and I was still able to ask questions and get them answered,” said the media scholar and IPR associate.
 At the time, Boczkowski was a graduate student at Cornell University and decided to shift focus to examine the transformation and consumption of online media, giving him the opportunity to study digital journalism in its infancy.